stanford-earth/matson/README.md

 Run 'grunt devmode' to watch files, process scss to css and perform other tasks.

+### Adding new files
+If you add a partial "\_newfile.scss" inside scss/components folder, it will be included automatically.

 Remember that each new scss file to be processed needs to be added specifically to the gruntfile at the root of the theme folder.

 ## Troubleshooting Problems